These Are the Greatest Insults in History

 “There’s one area where Donald’s experience could be invaluable, and that’s closing Guantánamo.
 Because Trump knows a thing or two about running waterfront properties into the ground.”

 President Barack Obama, on our current president.
-And for more coverage of President Trump, here are the 5 Handshake Rules He Breaks All the Time.
+And for more on President Trump, here are the 5 Handshake Rules He Breaks All the Time.

 “I like your opera.
 I think I will set it to music.”